 GREAT SOUP RECIPES FOR BATCH COOKING

 Everyone should have a batch cooking day with a friend.
 It's the best thing ever and I really recommend it from personal experience.
-My freezer was nice and stocked with plenty of soup by the end of our day and there was hardly any mess to clean up - a joint effort means there is a lot more help during and after cooking which is always extremely welcome!
+My freezer was nice and stocked with plenty of soup by the end of our day and there was hardly any mess to clean up, as a joint effort means there is a lot more help during and after cooking which is always extremely welcome!

 I can't wait to have another day like this again soon especially as the fall days are fading away and the scarves, gloves and hats are appearing.
 Doesn’t it just make you crave a heartening soup or stew?
 It goes without saying you don't need to make just soups either.
 You can choose from stews, casseroles, chilli, bolognese, curry, risotto, whatever you fancy.